 By taking certain approaches to your trip, you’ll be sure to do it cheaper (here's my guide to travelling the World on a Budget).

-Whatever happens though, I hope your forthcoming trip to Europe will be amazing!
+Whatever happens though, I hope your future travels around Europe will be out of this world!

 I used the following awesome articles to help with this piece!
 You should check them out for further reading on how much it costs to backpack Europe: